 Atlantic City is a known go-to destination for gambling and world-class entertainment.
 Unfortunately, with or without Lady Luck by your side, it’s easy for a fun time to get out of hand.
 When arguments ensue and words and fists begin to fly, it’s not unusual for criminal charges to follow.
 Whether the incident was your fault or not, when you are facing assault and battery charges you need an experienced Atlantic City criminal defense lawyer by your side.

 Atlantic County attorney John Tumelty is a highly respected attorney with a rich tradition of successfully representing clients throughout South Jersey.
 The founding partner of the law firm the Law Offices of John W. Tumelty, he is a criminal defense lawyer who has been practicing criminal law for over 35 years.
 In addition to being a New Jersey Supreme Court certified criminal trial attorney, Mr. Tumelty is a former state prosecutor and assistant county prosecutor.
 Now he fights for the rights of the accused throughout New Jersey, including Cape May and Atlantic counties.

 You Could Face Severe Penalties for an Assault Conviction in NJ

 The assault statute is often interpreted broadly by NJ prosecutors so that practically any sort of physical altercation can trigger serious charges and severe penalties.
-Many times, New Jersey prosecutors will overcharge assault if the public’s safety was put at risk.
+Many times, Atlantic County prosecutors will overcharge assault if the public’s safety was put at risk.
 Worse yet, prosecutors are often strict in offering plea bargains in assault cases because the charge is classified as a violent offense.